otsob/siatec-c-code/README.md

 In order to build `posemir_cli`, run `cargo install --path posemir_cli` inside the `posemir` directory.

 ### Running algorithms on JKU-PDD
-You need to download JKU-PDD and extract it to this repository.
+You need to download JKU-PDD and extract it to this repository as `jku-pdd`.
 To run a single algorithm on JKU-PDD, run: `./run_on_jku_pdd.sh <ALGORITHM>`.
 To run all algorithms included in the paper comparison on JKU-PDD, run `.run_all_on_jku_pdd.sh`.
 The results are saved to the `output` directory by default.